lorenaandra/Synapse/README.md

 # Synapse
 ![alt text](https://github.com/lorenaandra/Synapse/blob/main/Interface/public/images/synapse-logo.png)

 Synapse is an artificial intelligence chatbot presented as a web application built with Node.js, Express, and PostgreSQL.
-Its entire purpose is to support users in claim verification based on an existing database and on the internet searches.
+Its entire purpose is to support users in claim verification based on an existing database and internet searches.
 The app supports user authentication (sign‑up, sign‑in, and sign‑out) behind a profile icon.
 Users can chat as registered users or continue anonymously.
 This repository includes both the backend API endpoints and the front‑end implementation, with future plans to integrate a chatbot model.

 ## Table of Contents